liamzebedee/liamz.co/_posts/2013-03-28-jekyll-guide.md

 ---
-layout: content
+layout: post
 title: Ultimate introduction to Jekyll.
-description: A detailed introduction and guide for those who've had no prior experience with Jekyll - the magnificent beast which powers both this website and many others.
+description: "A detailed introduction and guide for those who've had no prior experience with Jekyll - the magnificent beast which powers both this website and many others."
-categories: articles
+category: post
 ---
 **Jekyll** is a website generation framework written in Ruby.
 The philosophy of Jekyll is simplicity.
 Jekyll generates static websites that require no server-side generation; the output of a Jekyll site can be served to a web browser **without additional processing**.